-Scaling and root planing is done over the course of 2 appointments.
+Scaling and root planing is done over the course of 2-3 appointments.
 Half of the mouth (usually divided into left and right) is cleaned at each appointment, and you are often numbed so the hygienist can painlessly clean below the gum to remove bacteria and calculus buildup.
-In some cases, an antibiotic agent is placed around the tooth to help kill any remaining bacteria and aid in healing.
+In some cases, an antibiotic agent such as Arestin is placed around the tooth to help kill any remaining bacteria and aid in healing.
 A third appointment is scheduled to check on healing, evaluate home care, polish the teeth, and fine scale any remaining tartar, calculus, and stain.

 Often, scaling and root planing is enough to regain control of the health of the gums.
-In some cases, various factors can result in poor healing or continued signs of infection in the gum tissue.
+There are various factors that can result in poor healing or continued signs of infection in the gum tissue.
 In these cases a patient may be referred to a periodontist, a specialist in gum disease, for further treatment.
 The periodontist can perform periodontal surgery to further treat these problem areas.